Jeff Hermanson is an award-winning placemaker, entrepreneur, and owner of Denver’s iconic Larimer Square.

 At the helm of the block, Jeff continues to implement his strong vision, solidifying Larimer Square’s iconic status by spearheading a dramatic revitalization of Denver’s number-one historic district.
 Jeff believes in embracing high density and mobility in the urban core, such as encouraging walkability and easy access to public transportation.
 His forward-thinking ideas including revitalizing cities to embrace technology like driverless cars, to source and grow food sustainability in urban environments, and to create new paradigms for diversity within our neighborhoods.

 A strong proponent of incubating skilled, local restaurant talent, Jeff has partnered with a number of Denver’s notable chefs and restauranteurs to create some of the city’s most acclaimed restaurants, including Rioja, Euclid Hall, Bistro Vendome, Corridor 44, Bubu and TAG.
 Jeff was a principal partner in the award-winning restoration of Denver Union Station.
 His experience helped shape the Union Station Alliance’s vision for the historic train station-a national and international landmark for successful redevelopment of historic transit centers.

+In 2019, Jeff was honored by the Colorado Restaurant Association with a Lifetime Achievement Award and was inducted into the Colorado FoodService Hall of Fame.
 In 2015, Jeff was inducted into The Denver & Colorado Travel Industry Hall of Fame for his long history of supporting historic preservation and re-energizing Denver’s retail, restaurant and entertainment scene.
 Jeff’s philanthropic and social responsibility efforts are principally focused on hunger awareness, food-system reform, and land conservation.
 He has served on the Board of Directors of We Don’t Waste and has been a board member and served as the President of the Crested Butte Land Trust.